magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 Aren't you curious like me to see if everything is still working?
-As soon as you save the `login.cljs` everything gets recompiled and reloaded but one thing: we modified the `init` function which is exported to JS an directly called from the script tag inside the `index.html` page.
+As soon as you save the `login.cljs` everything gets recompiled and reloaded but one thing: we modified the `init` function which is exported to JS and directly called from the script tag inside the `index.html` page.
 This is one of the rare cases where you need to manually reload the page to see the result.
-So just reload the [`Login Form`](http://localhost:3000/index.html) and you'll be launched back to the sky again.
+So, just reload the [`Login Form`](http://localhost:3000/index.html) and you'll be launched back to the sky again.